TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 7/Ezekiel 7.25.md

 ---

-Destruction cometh; and they shall seek peace, and there shall be none.
+Destruction comes; and they shall seek peace, and there shall be none.